Table of Contents

-Technically, the database is just a single file located inside the directory data
+Technically, the database is a single file located inside the data

 .

-Doing a backup is very easy, just copy the file data/db.sqlite
+Creating a backup is very easy.
+Simply copy the file data/db.sqlite

-If you want to do a backup while users are connected, you can use sqlite3
+If you want to create a backup while users are connected, you can use sqlite3

 to create the backup.